safajabbar5/AlarmClock/README.md

 As a user, I must solve the riddle to turn off my alarm.

 As a user, I want random riddles for each time I set an alarm.

+As a user, I want to be able to save the state of my alarm clock setting to file (if I choose to do so).

+As a user, I want to be able to load the saved state of my alarm clock setting from file (if I choose to do so).

+As a user, when I select the quit option from the application menu, I want to be reminded to save the state of my alarm clock setting to file and have the option to do so or not.

+As a user, when I start the application, I want to be given the option to load my alarm clock setting from file.